maine-woDNA/maine-woDNA.github.io/environmentalDNA.md

 ---

-We can have a blurb about what eDNA is here! we can include images and other things (like a video embedded if we want!) as well. currently testing header color.
-2. Committing this at the same time as the experiment page
+We can have a blurb about what eDNA is here! we can include images and other things (like a video embedded if we want!) as well.
+See look! here is an example video, even though its totally not about eDNA!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/juvgikE30qI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 But since we dont have much text right now im just going to keep typing so it looks like there is.
-I am currently drinking a lovely glass of red wine. it is monday night and raining. so perfect for a glass.
+I am currently drinking a lovely glass of red wine. it is monday night and raining.

 okay. this is enough of an example. we can even have subheaders and talk about the steps of an eDNA experiment here if we wanted to.
 And example can be seen below: